 As so many song lyrics tell us, Christmas should be “the most wonderful time of the year”.
-For many people this is true, but this month we’d like to give some thought to those who might not enjoy this time of year, especially the elderly and especially with the current uncertainty around COVID restrictions again this year.
+For many people this is true, but this month we’d like to give some thought to those who might not enjoy this time of year, especially the elderly.

 The charity Age UK found that 1.4 million older people across the UK are expecting to feel lonely at Christmas.

 “The COVID-19 pandemic has had a huge impact on the nation’s mental health, and older people have been hit hardest in terms of mortality and have often found the restrictions and lockdowns very isolating and hard to bear.
 The Charity’s survey shows that nearly a million older people don’t have anyone to celebrate the festive period with this year, and when it comes to spending Christmas alone this year, around 675,000 over-65s are feeling fed up about this, around 625,000 are feeling depressed, around 400,000 feel forgotten and around 250,000 feel anxious”